SakshamKapoor2911/MedInsight/README.md

 - A high-performance Go backend for API gateway, message queue, and infrastructure
 - A Python AI/ML microservice using LangGraph, Gemini, and Perplexity APIs for advanced medical reasoning
 - A modern Angular frontend for a structured, scalable user experience
+- **Self-hosted AI inference on GKE using NVIDIA NIM for privacy and performance**

 This architecture enables independent team development, robust scalability, and clear separation of concerns.
 The system is designed for reliability, extensibility, and real-world healthcare impact.